parttimenerd/temci/README.rst

 If this results in any problems or you're on an Apple system, visit the Installation_ page.

 Installing a version, with minimal dependencies and without support for `temci init` and the HTML report generation, by setting the enviroment variable `MINIMAL_TEMCI` to `1` prior to the installation.
-This is currently required for the Nix installation.
+This is currently required for the Nix installation and requires at least python 3.6.

 Open an issue in the `issue tracker <https://github.com/parttimenerd/temci/issues>`_ if you experience any weird errors.